 In general, having initial algebras and final coalgebras for endofunctors is quite useful.
 An NNO is itself an initial algebra for the endofunctor .
 More generally, initial algebras for polynomial endofunctors (“-types“) capture various types of well-founded recursion.
 However, since by Lambek’s lemma, an initial algebra or final coalgebra is a fixed point of the functor, this can be a problem.

-In addition to our standing hypotheses ( is a Heyting 2-pretopos with a discrete opfibration classifier), it is inconsistent to assume that
+In addition to our standing hypotheses ( is a Heyting 2-pretopos with a discrete opfibration classifier), it is inconsistent to assume that 1. has exponentials or is countably-coherent, and 1.
+There is a covariant powerset functor (such as, I believe, when has enough groupoids).

 By the Knaster-Tarski theorem and Lambek’s lemma, either of the first two hypotheses ensures that any covariant endofunctor of has a fixed point.
 In particular, we have a set which is isomorphic to its power object in .
 But this is impossible, since Cantor’s diagonal argument is valid in any topos.